Ochoco West, Oregon

 Ochoco West is a census-designated place (CDP) in Crook County, Oregon, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in northwestern Crook County, 3 mi northeast of U.S. Route 26, 10 mi northwest of Prineville, the county seat, and 23 mi southeast of Madras.
 The community is on the west side of the valley of Lytle Creek at the western foot of the Ochoco Mountains.
 Lytle Creek is a south-flowing tributary of the Crooked River and part of the Deschutes River watershed.

 Demographics

+Education

+All of the county is in the Crook County School District.
+All of Crook County is zoned to Crook County High School.

+Crook County is in the boundary of Central Oregon Community College.